uic-library/Python_Intro/_episodes/02-Variables.md

 In python, we can also change the values assigned to the variables, without any restrictions.

 ~~~
-x = "Python for Beginners"     # x is now of type string
+no_of_ingredients = "Recipe for pancakes"    # x is now of type string
 name = 5                       # name is now of type int
 print(x)
 print(name)